danielefadda/d3-skeleton/README.md

-# A minimal example to build a d3 visualization
+# A minimal example to build a d3 visualization and serve it with express
 This is a minimal example to build a d3 visualization.
 It uses the `D3 JS`[d3.js](https://d3js.org/) library to create a simple bar chart.
 And `express` to serve the visualization.

 ## Usage